Liu Zongyuan: Works and ideas

-Liu's best-known travel pieces are the Eight Records of Excursions in Yongzhou (永州八記).
 Around 180 of his poems are extant, of which five were collected in the anthology Three Hundred Tang Poems.
 Some of his works celebrate his freedom from office, while others mourn his banishment.
 One of his most famous poems is "Jiangxue" (江雪), translated into English as "River Snow" or "Winter Snow".
 The poem has been an inspiration for many works of Chinese painting.